Julpine/VIRS-5.0/README.md

 README.md        | This readme file (talk about recursion...)

-# Creating AWS Environment From Scratch
+# Creating AWS Environment From Scratch [NOTE: You should not have to change any of the current infastructure but if you do this is how]

 ### Elastic Beanstalk Dashboard
 - If needed create a new Application.